mariusz-schimke/GiGraph/README.md

 ## Cluster

 A cluster is represented by the **DotCluster** class.
 It is a special type of subgraph whose appearance can be customized (as opposed to the subgraph represented by the **DotSubgraph** class).
 If supported, the layout engine used to render a cluster subgraph, will do the layout so that the nodes belonging to the cluster are drawn together, with the entire drawing of the cluster contained within a bounding rectangle.
+To see an example, go to [grouping nodes visually](#grouping-nodes-visually).

 *Note that cluster subgraphs are not part of the DOT language, but solely a syntactic convention adhered to by certain of the layout engines.*